About the Homestay

 Whitchurch Park is a quiet friendly area of Bristol

-The bus stop is a short walk and there are frequent buses to the City Centre about 2.5 miles and will take about 25 mins.
+The bus stop is a short walk and there are frequent buses to the City Centre and University of Bristol and will take about 30 mins.

 close to our house there are shops and restaurants, takeaways and even a leisure centre with a international size swimming pool.